by Kelly Harrison

 Putting the patients’ needs at the forefront is a powerful way to directly support the transgender community and allows them to make informed health choices.
 Because of the eﬀectiveness of the Trans Buddy program, organizations in other cities have reached out to Vanderbilt to learn how they can replicate this program.
 In response, VUMC is working diligently to create and roll out a toolkit that will be instrumental in assisting others interested in becoming Trans Buddy aﬃliates.

-After two years of planning and preparation, VUMC will open a Gender Clinic in early 2019.
+After two years of planning and preparation, VUMC will soon be opening a new Gender Clinic.
 This clinic will be the first of its kind, a “One Stop Shop” for patients where they can receive all of their gender-aﬃrming services in one place.
-Some of the care that will be oﬀered at the clinic is Hormone Therapy, Urology, OBGYN services, Mental Health and Surgical Consults.
+Some of the care that will be oﬀered at the clinic will be Hormone Therapy, Urology, OBGYN services, Mental Health and Surgical Consults.
+It will be temporarily located at 7069-B Highway 70S in the Bellevue Plaza near the Kroger with limited hours.
+In early 2019, the clinic will move into a permanent home and the hours of operation will be expanded.

 For more info on the Trans Buddy program or the Gender Clinic, contact Del Ray Zimmerman at 615.936.3879.